 Without a doubt, Moda is a very popular spot in Istanbul.
 There are many famous restaurants in Moda.
-That’s why sometimes it can be hard to decide where to have dinner.
+That’s why sometimes deciding where to have dinner can be hard.

 Viktor Levi Wine House is one of my favorite places in Moda.
 Many people celebrate their birthdays and anniversaries at this place.

 In my university years, the cafe was in Taksim.
 I used to take my dates to this restaurant to impress my girlfriends.

 It’s both a cozy and elegant wine house, which is highly preferred.
 This place can be the best option to have a nice dinner and drink fine wine.

 You can have dinner in the garden of this wine house, which has an amazing atmosphere.
 You can go alone, sip your wine, and read a book.

 Predictably, there are plenty of different kinds of wine.
 Therefore, if you’re not an expert, you can have some help from the waiter.

 For more details, you can check the official website of Viktor Levi by clicking here.

 Further Reading: Do Turkish People Drink Alcohol?
 Our Laws, History, and Culture